SHS Student Publications Adviser/Journalism Teacher

 There are five journalism events in which we compete in UIL (University Interscholastic League Press Conference).
 Those events are news writing, feature writing, editorial writing, headline writing and copy editing.
 Nine of the last 15 years, my journalism students have won the district championship.

 Almost every year that I've been at Snyder High School, my students have advanced to regional competition.
 I've had students advance to the state level, three of them placing in the top six at state in four different years.
 In 1987, two of my students qualified for headline writing at state.
 In 1995 one student qualified for state feature writing and placed third.
 In 2006, one student qualified for editorial writing and in 2009, one student won fifth in feature writing at state.
 In 2011, two students competed at state in headline writing.
 One won eighth place and the other won ninth.
 In 2014, one of my students won fourth place in state in feature writing.
 And for the first time, one of my students won first place in headline writing at the state level in 2015!
 Competing at state is just pretty cool, but placing at state is even cooler!
 Two years ago, one of my students was alternate to state in news writing.
 She decided she wanted to return to state the next year in one of the top three contestant spots and she did, in headline writing.
-She didn’t place at state, but she has one more chance this year.
+She didn’t place at state, and we hoped that she’d have one more chance this year, but COVID19 took that away from her as well as other UIL students.
+But she’s decided that she wants to go into journalism, which makes me very proud!

 The biggest thrill for my students, I think, is winning the district trophy.
 Regional and state competitions are the icing on the cake!